Last updated on November 7th, 2023

 - Guava comprises low sodium and high potassium content.
 And, this meets one of the requirements of a diabetes-friendly diet.

-Are You Aware that Raw Guava Peels Helps You Manage Type 2 Diabetes?
+Are You Aware That Raw Guava Peels Are Bad for Type 2 Diabetes?

 - Lowers total cholesterol